0x6b/nssh/README.md

 Available Commands:
-  connect     Connect to specified subscriber via SSH. help        Help about any command list        List port mappings for specified subscriber.
+  connect     Connect to specified subscriber via SSH. help        Help about any command interactive List online subscribers and select one of them to connect, interactively. list        List port mappings for specified subscriber.
 If no subscriber name is specified, list all port mappings. version     Show version